Catherine22/Algorithm/README.md

   - Remove duplicates with/without sorting

   > **Tips**
-  > - removeDuplicates() - No need to sort your array before you remove duplicated elements.
+  > - removeDuplicates() - It's not necessary to sort your array before you remove duplicated elements.
 O(n^2) <br>
-  > - removeDuplicatesAndSort1(), removeDuplicatesAndSort2() - It only takes O(n log n), but you've got to sort the whole sequence before removing duplicates.
+  > - removeDuplicatesAndSort1(), removeDuplicatesAndSort2() - It just spend O(n log n), but you've got to sort the whole sequence before removing duplicates.
 It's a little like using sort()+unique() with vector in C++. <br>
-  > - Using removeDuplicatesAndSort1() or removeDuplicatesAndSort2() if you don't need to return unsorted array. <br>
+  > - Using removeDuplicatesAndSort1() or removeDuplicatesAndSort2() when you don't want to return a unsorted array. <br>
-  > - removeDuplicatesAndSort2() is more efficient and smarter then removeDuplicatesAndSort1() due to replacing elements instead of removing duplicates.
+  > - removeDuplicatesAndSort2() is more efficient and smarter then removeDuplicatesAndSort1() which replaces elements instead of removing duplicates.

-  - [Sequence Searching] is used to **search a sorted array to find an element.** If the array contains the element, it'll return where the element is in the array or the latest position while there're duplicated elements.
+  - [Sequence Searching] is used to **search a sorted array and find an element.** If an array contains the element, it'll return where the element is in that array or the latest position while there're duplicated elements.
-  - As I was saying, if the element've never been found, this algorithm would return the index referring to a value(array[index] < element < array[index+1]).
+  - As I was saying, if the element hasn't been found, this algorithm would return an index referring to the value(array[index] < element < array[index+1]).
-      - two ways to do binary searching (Usually, binSearch2() which is more efficient than binSearch() is better)
+      - Two ways to binary search (Normally, binSearch2() is more efficient than binSearch())
       - Fibonacci Searching

 ## List
   - [MyArrayList]
-    - Base on array
+    - Base on Array
   - [MyLinkedList]
-    - Base on the node, a user-defined Object including a predecessor, a value, and a successor.
+    - Base on Node, a user-defined Object includes a predecessor, a value, and a successor.
     - Remove duplicates

 ## Stack
->  You would push the top object with push(), and use peek() to get the top object without removing it. <br>
+>  push() is used to return the top object and remove it. peek() is to get the top object without removing it. <br>
->  Add an object on the top with pop(). <br>
+>  pop() is to add an object on the top . <br>
->  So, it takes O(1) to add and remove an object. <br>
+>  It spends O(1) to add and remove an object. <br>
->  But if you'd like to put or delete an element at the bottom, it takes O(n) so that the stack could move every object following the first (bottom) object.
+>  But if you'd like to put or delete an element at the bottom, it'd spend O(n) because the stack must move every object below the first (bottom) object.

   - [NumberSystem] convertDecimalToOthers()
   - [Others] isBracketsCorrect()